av31106/UseOfDelegate/README.md

-# UseOfDelegate
+# Use Of Delegate In C#
-Delegates Real-time Example in C#
+Delegates Real-time Example in C#.